JamesDaron/Configuring-ActiveDirectory/README.md

 <p>
 </p>
 <p>
-In this lab we will create two VMs in the same VNET.
-One will be a Domain Controller, the other will be a Client machine.
-We will change the DC to a static IP because its offering Active Directory services to the client machine.
-Client machine will be joined to the domain.
-We will control the DNS settings on the client machine, the client machine will use the DC as its DNS server.
+In this lab we will create two VMs in the same virtual network.
+One will be designated as Domain Controller, the other shall be the client machine.
+The domain controller to a static IP because it is offering Active Directory services to the client machine.
+The client machine will be joined to the domain.
+From there, you will be able to control the DNS settings on the client machine.
+The client machine will use the domain controller as its own DNS server.
 </p>
 <br />